RunestoneInteractive/pythonds/_sources/BasicDS/SimulationHotPotato.rst

 To simulate the circle, we will use a queue (see :ref:`Figure 3 <fig_qupotatoqueue>`).
 Assume that the child holding the potato will be at the front of the queue.
-Upon passing the potato, the simulation will simply dequeue and then immediately enqueue that child, putting her at the end of the line.
-She will then wait until all the others have been at the front before it will be her turn again.
+Upon passing the potato, the simulation will simply dequeue and then immediately enqueue that child, putting them at the end of the line.
+They will then wait until all the others have been at the front before it will be their turn again.
 After ``num`` dequeue/enqueue operations, the child at the front will be removed permanently and another cycle will begin.
 This process will continue until only one name remains (the size of the queue is 1).